tachidok/chapchom/docs/source/installation.rst

 Doxygen
 ^^^^^^^

-If you want to create documentation from the source code then install Doxygen and graphviz.
+`Doxygen <https://www.doxygen.nl/index.html>`_ is a documentation generator from source code.
+The source code of SciCell++ is documented following Doxygen directives, if you want to create documentation from the source code then install Doxygen and graphviz.

 **Steps**